Hill Running Benefits: Why You Need Hills In Your Training Program

 Kenyan hills

-This type of hill session is very different to most.
-For these type of hill sessions you run fast around a hill loop or run uphill fast and down hill fast.
-Running this type of hill session has the benefits of teaching you how to run down hill efficiently and develops your speed very well as you can run even faster down hill.
-This type of session works very well to develop your aerobic capacity as it is ran at a continuously fast pace.
+The Kenyan hill session is very different from most.
+For these types of hill sessions, you run fast around a hill loop or run uphill fast and downhill fast.
+Running this type of hill session has the benefit of teaching you how to run downhill efficiently and develops your speed very well as you can run even faster downhill.
+This type of session works very well to develop your aerobic capacity as it is run at a continuously fast pace.

-This is a very unique hill session which was first introduced by the revolutionary coach Arthur Lydiard who coached some of the best to ever do it such as Peter Snell.
+This is a very unique hill session that was first introduced by the revolutionary coach Arthur Lydiard who coached some of the best to ever do it such as Peter Snell.

-This session is a much longer session but it can be made shorter by doing less reps.
-What Lydiard's athletes used to do it run a 2 mile hill loop 4 times.
+This session is much longer but it can be made shorter by doing fewer reps.
+What Lydiard's athletes used to do it run a 2-mile hill loop 4 times.
 The loop goes as follows:

-800m up hill (200m hill bounding, 400m running normal up the hill and then 200m hill springing, which is similar to bounding but you focus more on pushing up than forward)
+800m uphill (200m hill bounding, 400m running normally up the hill, and then 200m hill springing, which is similar to bounding but you focus more on pushing up than forward)

-800m flat at the top, this is taken easy to recover
+800m flat at the top, this is easy to recover

-800m down hill fast, this used to be ran very fast by Lydiard's athletes (Snell ran 1:50 for this)
+800m downhill fast, this used to be running very fast by Lydiard's athletes (Snell ran 1:50 for this)

-800m run a long the bottom of the circuit (this is broken up into 50m leg speed drills which focuses on turning the legs over as fast as possible)
+800m run along the bottom of the circuit (this is broken up into 50m leg speed drills which focus on turning the legs over as fast as possible)